jonathanw82/Can_Share/README.md

  All buttons add adds the can to database and redirects to beer cellar, cancel takes user back to beer cellar.

-**Result:** If the user adds a url to a massive image only the center of it will be visable, this was the only work round with out resizing the image as sometimes they will look squashed if constrained also if user addes a bad image url an alterantive image is selected using onerror="this.onerror=null;this.src='/static/images/noimage.jpg this works but generates a 404 error in the console, im future releases of Can Share I will consider having a way the user can upload images to avoid this problem other than that this page works as intended.
+**Result:** If the user adds a url to a massive image only the center of it will be visable, this was the only work round with out resizing the image as sometimes they will look squashed if constrained also if user addes a bad image url an alterantive image is selected using onerror="this.onerror=null;this.src='/static/images/noimage.jpg this works but generates a 404 error in the console, in future releases of Can Share I will consider having a way the user can upload images to avoid this problem other than that this page works as intended.

 **Test:** Edit beer button takes user to edit beer page all fields dropdowns and checkboxes are predefined as per previouse entrys, links to help page open in separate browser windows.
- All buttons done updates the can data to database and redirects to beer cellar, cancel takes user back to beer cellar.
+ All button,s done updates the can data to database and redirects to beer cellar, cancel takes user back to beer cellar.

 **Result:** No errors, works as intended.